About the CFP® Exam

 The criterion for passing the CFP® exam is established through a process known as Standard Setting, during which CFP® professionals determine the minimal competency level required to pass the exam.
 CFP Board does not pre-determine the pass rate for the exam or have an established percentage of questions that must be answered correctly to pass.

-In 2013, the overall pass rate was 63.3 percent, and the pass rate for first-time exam takers was approximately 68 percent.
+In 2016, the overall pass rate was 64 percent, and the pass rate for first-time exam takers was approximately 69 percent.

-If CFP Board does not receive verification of completing the Education requirement by the Education Verification Deadline, a $50 withdrawal fee applies.
+Candidates are eligible to sit for the CFP® exam after completing the Education requirement.
+Candidates may register for the exam before completing their educational program.
+If CFP Board does not receive verification of completing the Education requirement by the Education Verification Deadline, a $100 postponement fee applies.

 The exam is comprised of 170 multiple-choice questions, including stand-alone questions and sets of questions associated with short scenarios or more lengthy case histories.

-The exam consists of two 3-hour sessions separated by a scheduled 30-minute break.
+The exam consists of two 3-hour sessions separated by a scheduled 40-minute break.
 Candidates schedule a 7-hour appointment online through CFP Board’s testing partner, Prometric.
 The appointment includes time for check-in, securing personal belongings in provided lockers, verification of ID, fingerprint capture and security procedures.

 To develop exams that reflect the current practice of financial planning, CFP Board conducts regular job analyses to identify the important tasks performed by planners and assess the knowledge and skills needed to perform these tasks.